gabrielima/dev-tools/README.md

-# utils.cc
+# dev-tools
-utils.cc provides you with a set o tools for your day-to-day dev work 🛠
+A set o tools for your day-to-day dev work 🛠

 I decided to have a little pet project to stretch my javascript SPA muscles as I have been working full-time with Rails and Grails nowadays.